-First, ease in by foam-rolling major muscle groups and tight spots, like the lats, quads, calves and ankles, which Holder says most people don’t spend enough time on.
-If you don’t have a foam roller, use a lacrosse ball or other firm ball to get into those regions.
-Then move on to easy cardio, aiming to “get the heart rate up a tiny bit and the body used to some generalized movement that can apply to any activity,” he says.
+First, ease in by foam-rolling major muscle groups and tight spots, like the lats, quads, calves and ankles, which Holder says most people don't spend enough time on.
+If you don't have a foam roller, use a lacrosse ball or other firm ball to get into those regions.
+Then move on to easy cardio, aiming to "get the heart rate up a tiny bit and the body used to some generalised movement that can apply to any activity", he says.
 This will also help get more oxygen to your muscles, notes Olson.
-Think jogging, skipping, and moving in multiple directions via side shuffles and carioca.
-(If you’re unfamiliar with these exercises or any of the others mentioned, a quick Google search will give you the how-to.
-Just be sure to click on a page from a reputable source, like a licensed physical therapist or certified trainer.)
+Think jogging, skipping and moving in multiple directions via side shuffles and carioca.
+If you're unfamiliar with these exercises or any of the others mentioned, a quick Google search will give you the how-to.
+Just make sure you click on a page from a reputable source, like a licensed physiotherapist or certified trainer.

 Joint Work + Activation Drills (3 to 5 minutes)

-Next, focus on mobilizing particular joints by performing movements like hip circles, shoulder circles, and half-kneeling hip openers — anything that “works to expand your range of motion [how extensively a joint can move in its intended directions],” says Holder, whose recently launched Advance program in the Nike Training Club app prioritizes this type of work.
+Next, focus on mobilising particular joints by performing movements like hip circles, shoulder circles and half-kneeling hip openers—anything that "works to expand your range of motion (how extensively a joint can move in its intended directions)", says Holder, whose recently launched Advance programme in the Nike Training Club App prioritises this type of work.
 Greasing these joints will help you move with better form and efficiency, he says.
-Then do activation exercises, which help “turn on” important muscles, especially your core and glutes, by establishing a connection between them and your brain.
+Then do activation exercises, which help "turn on" important muscles, especially your core and glutes, by establishing a connection between them and your brain.
 This primes those muscles to power your speed, strength, endurance or whatever your forthcoming workout involves.
 Try a set each of bird dogs, planks and glute bridges, suggests Holder.

 Dynamic Movements + Light Plyometrics (2 to 5 minutes)